fms-austrosoft/mobile-booking-rest-authentication/README.md

-# fms REST Authentication Library
+# fms Mobile Booking REST Authentication
 This library provides the most important functionalities for generating the following REST-API properties exported as JavaScript and node modules:
 * **Salt** - generated from API Key and passphrase
 * **Signature** - created from the URL, HTTP body and other properties